Former Mohun Bagan goalie Shibaji Banerjee passes away

-Former Mohun Bagan goalkeeper Shibaji Banerjee passed away at his Kolkata residence after suffering a massive cardiac arrest.
+Former Mohun Bagan goalkeeper Shibaji Banerjee on Monday passed away at his Kolkata residence after suffering a massive cardiac arrest.

 A green and maroon legend, Banerjee played for Bagan for 11 years and will always be known for stopping a free kick taken by Pele during the 1977 exhibition match against New York Cosmos.